atyryshkina/algorithm-performance-analysis/howto2.md

 ### Background: Previous work on runtime prediction of programs

 [

 this part in brackets are just my notes

+also this section needs to be heavily edited at the end

 PQR: Predicting Query Execution Times for Autonomous Workload Management (2008) [Gupta et al.](http://doi.org/10.1109/ICAC.2008.12) -> PQR trees are like decision trees, but the categories are chosen dynamically and each node has a different classifier.

 On the use of machine learning to predict the time and resources consumed by applications (2010) [Matsunaga et al.](http://doi.org/10.1109/CCGRID.2010.98) -> BLAST (local alignment algorithm) and RAXML PQR2

 Algorithm Runtime Prediction: Methods & Evaluation (2014) -> [Hutter et al.](https://doi.org/10.1016/j.artint.2013.10.003)

 ]

 Previous work on runtime prediction of complex algorithms have seen a wide range of approaches.